mthvedt/qarth/README.md

 (def service (build conf))
 ```

+Scribe covers all features of OAuth EXCEPT extracting verifiers from callbacks.
-You can also implement your own using Scribe.
+To implement your own Scribe-based service, just add a multimethod type
+and implement the method extract-verifier.

 For example, see
 https://github.com/mthvedt/qarth/blob/master/src/qarth/impl/yahoo.clj.

 ### Roll your own multimethods

-TODO

-### Use Scribe to implement your own Qarth service

 TODO